-Now here’s something I learned two years ago here in Dakar: the DWG Art Show is not at all artsy fartsy, nor arty farty.
+Now here’s something I learned four years ago here in Dakar: the DWG Art Show is not at all artsy fartsy, nor arty farty.
 It’s just plain awesome.

-All of the pieces are for sale and there’s a selection of square canvases by each of the featured artists that are 25,000cfa each.
-(There’s also this table with two chairs painted with a thieboudieune theme honoring Penda Mbaye that none of you should buy, okay?)
+All of the pieces in the show are for sale and the prices are actually very reasonable, with a portion going to DWG charities!
+Don’t miss the selection of square canvases by each of the featured artists that are 25,000cfa each.

-So whether you consider yourself to be ‘into art’ or not, I definitely recommend you check it out this weekend, Friday thru Sunday from 10am to 7pm.
-Date night with your sweetheart, after grabbing coffee with a friend, field trip with the munchkins… This event only comes around every two years!
+So whether you consider yourself to be ‘into art’ or not, I definitely recommend you check it out, open daily thru April 3rd from 10am to 7pm.
+Great for date night with your sweetheart (as we did last night), after grabbing coffee with a friend, a field trip with the munchkins…